The Media Treats White Drugs Users Like Angels Who Lost Their Wings and Treats Black Drug Users Like Demons Who Must Be Returned to Hell

 Ms. Harvey had been a popular honors student.
 But she developed anorexia.
 Alcohol was next.
 By 21, she was hooked on heroin.”

 Please consider that the media doesn’t broach how violent crime in white communities — violent crime between white people — has exploded as a result of this drug crisis.
 Notice how white drug dealers’ mugshots aren’t plastered on every channel at the top of the news hour.
+Notice how the criminal justice system treats white drug dealers as human beings with potential and is, therefore, lenient toward them.
 The term “white-on-white crime” isn’t even in the American lexicon despite this significant uptick in crime in white communities that no one is talking about.
 In fact, when crime related to this enormous drug crisis is being discussed, white people are, once again, blaming black and brown people for white people’s “fall from grace.”
-This charade is an essential part of how white supremacists ensure whiteness and white people appear biologically, ethically, morally, and psychologically superior to blackness/brownness and people of color.
+This charade is an essential part of how white supremacists ensure Whiteness and white people appear biologically, ethically, morally, and psychologically superior to Blackness/Brownness and people of color.